Ensure your online account is up to date in case of postal disruption. Update your account here.

 Membership Eligibility

-Those with a permanent residency in one of the four (4) Atlantic provinces (New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland & Labrador) are eligible to apply for membership in CAA Atlantic (CAA).
-You may only hold one active membership in the club.
-CAA membership is personal and only members may access the benefits, services and discounts that are included with the privilege of membership.
+Permanent residents of the four (4) Atlantic provinces (New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland & Labrador) are eligible to apply for membership in CAA Atlantic (CAA).
+You may only hold one active membership.
+CAA membership is personal and only members may access the benefits, services and discounts that are included.
 Members may not share their card or benefits of membership with a non-member.

 Members